moalang/moa/syntax.md

 < <= > >= == ===   comparing
 =                  update existing a variable
-,                  delimiter to tuple and arguments in anonymous function :                  delimiter to start indented block
+,                  delimiter to tuple and arguments in anonymous function :                  delimiter to start block
 ? undefined
 \ undefined
 @ undefined